cosmos/sdk-tutorials/academy/xl-run-prod/1-software.md

 ## Build and package

+There are several ways to build an executable.
+Pick the one that works best for your situation.

 ### With `go build`

 Your Cosmos blockchain project is at heart a Go project, so you can build it with a `go build` command.